apache/cloudberry-gpbackup-s3-plugin/README.md

 ## Using the S3 Storage Plugin with gpbackup and gprestore

+> This project is forked from [greenplum-db/gpbackup-s3-plugin-archive](https://github.com/greenplum-db/gpbackup-s3-plugin-archive/) and customized for Cloudberry Database.

-The S3 plugin lets you use an Amazon Simple Storage Service (Amazon S3) location to store and retrieve backups when you run gpbackup and gprestore.
+The S3 plugin lets you use an Amazon Simple Storage Service (Amazon S3) location to store and retrieve backups when you run `gpbackup` and `gprestore`.

 To use the S3 plugin, you specify the location of the plugin and the AWS login and backup location in a configuration file.
-When you run gpbackup or gprestore, you specify the configuration file with the option --plugin-config.
+When you run gpbackup or gprestore, you specify the configuration file with the option `--plugin-config`.

-If you perform a backup operation with the gpbackup option --plugin-config, you must also specify the --plugin-config option when you restore the backup with gprestore.
+If you perform a backup operation with the gpbackup option `--plugin-config`, you must also specify the `--plugin-config` option when you restore the backup with gprestore.

 The S3 plugin supports both AWS and custom storage servers that implement the S3 interface.